Cynth42/Design-Provision-and-Monitor-AWS-Infrastructure-at-Scale/README.md

-# Cloud Developer ND Course 2: Design for Performance and Scalability
+# Udacity AWS Cloud Cloud Architect Nanodegree Project 2: Design for Performance and Scalability

+## Project  Instructions:
+Plan, design, provision,and monitor infrastructure in AWS using industry-standard and open source tools.
+Practice the skills you have learned throughout the course to optimize infrastructure for cost and performance.
+Use Terraform to provision and configure AWS services in a global configuration.

 ---

-## Project  Instructions
+Installed the required tooling for this project:

+1. AWS CLI
+2. Terraform

 ### Exercise 1